 With them, you can create a poll to ask for quality opinions.
 Take a look:

-It’s easy, convenient and user-friendly, both for you and subscribers.
+It’s easy, convenient, and user-friendly, both for you and your subscribers.

-First off, it will serve as a sign of recognition and respect for users who express their opinion.
-Secondly, it will be a motivation to provide feedback for other customers.
+First off, it will serve as a sign of recognition and respect for users who express their opinions.
+Secondly, it will be a motivation to provide feedback to other customers.